 The final day for Southeastern students to apply to graduate in fall 2017 is Sept.

 Candidates for associate’s, bachelor’s, master’s and doctoral degrees can apply

 for graduation by logging into their LeoNet campus accounts and choosing the “Self

 Service, Degree Progress/Graduation, Apply for Graduation” option.
 Instructions are

-available at southeastern.edu/admin/rec_reg/graduation/ or from the Southeastern Office of Records and Registration at 549-2066.
-There is
+available at southeastern.edu/admin/registrar/graduation/ or from the Southeastern Office of the Registrar at 549-2066.
+There is also a direct

 The $25 application fee should be paid directly to the Controller’s Office, located

 on North Campus in the Financial Aid Building.